jonashackt/molecule-ansible-poetry/README.md

 As we use a "naked" base image like ubuntu, we don't have python installed.
 So we need to install it before we can actually use our Ansible modules like `ansible.builtin.apt` as we're used to.

-## Verify if our Ansible role worked using Testinfra
+## Verify if our Ansible role is working using Testinfra

 As with the default driver, [the default verifier for Molecule is not also Ansible](https://ansible.readthedocs.io/projects/molecule/configuration/#advanced-testing).
 But as I know Testinfra, I wanted to have a look, if I can use it with Molecule v6 as expected.